 The same steps apply to shaping the skirt board at the top as well.

-Once the angles have been determined, take the longest distance you need as the length of board required.
+Once the angles have been determined, take the longest distance you need, as the length of the board is required.

 Make the cuts using a circular saw and guide.